algbio/panvc-founders/README.md

 ## Installing

 All necessary components for running the experiments from our provided inputs are installed by running Snakemake, which in turn invokes Conda.
-To install the components to a predefined location, please run the following commands.
+To install the components to a predefined location, e.g. in `conda-env` in the root of the cloned repository, please run the following commands.
 (By default, i.e. when `--conda-prefix` is not given, the Conda environment is placed in a hidden .snakemake directory in the working directory when Snakemake is run.
 This may be less convenient for running multiple experiments.)

 Please note, however, that prebuilt binaries for some of the software are only available for Linux on x86-64.

  1. Clone the repository with `git clone --recursive https://github.com/algbio/panvc-founders.git`
  2. `cd panvc-founders`
  3. Prepare the Conda environments with the following commands:
-    * `snakemake --cores 1 --printshellcmds --use-conda --conda-prefix /path/to/conda/environment conda_environment`
+    * `snakemake --cores 1 --printshellcmds --use-conda --conda-prefix ./conda-env conda_environment`
-    * `snakemake --cores 1 --printshellcmds --use-conda --conda-prefix /path/to/conda/environment conda_environment_gatk`
+    * `snakemake --cores 1 --printshellcmds --use-conda --conda-prefix ./conda-env conda_environment_gatk`
-    * `snakemake --cores 1 --printshellcmds --use-conda --conda-prefix /path/to/conda/environment conda_environment_experiments`
+    * `snakemake --cores 1 --printshellcmds --use-conda --conda-prefix ./conda-env conda_environment_experiments`

 ## Running the experiments